jonathan-laurent/delphyne/docs/manual/extension.md

 To evaluate all demonstrations within a file, you can use the `Delphyne: Evaluate All Demonstrations in File` command (use ++cmd+shift+p++ to open the command palette).
 To see the prompt associated to a query, put your cursor on this query and use the `See Prompt` code action.
 Doing so will create and run the appropriate [command](#commands) in a new tab.

 !!! info "Automatic Reloading of Strategies"
-    The language server reloads all modules listed in [`delphyne.yaml`](#delphyne-workspace-file) for _every_ query, using `importlib.reload`.
+    The language server reloads all modules listed in [`delphyne.yaml`](#config) for _every_ query, using `importlib.reload`.
 This way, strategies can be updated interactively without effort.
 Note that modules are reloaded in the order in which they are listed.
 Thus, a module should always be listed after its dependencies.

+!!! info "Evaluating Demonstrations using the CLI"
+    Demonstrations can also be evaluated from the shell, using the [Delphyne CLI][delphyne.__main__.DelphyneCLI].
+However, the CLI provides much more limited feedback so it is mainly useful for testing and continuous integration.

 ## Running Commands {#commands}

+Many interactions with Delphyne can be performed by executing **commands**.Commands can be specified in YAML files with extension `.exec.yaml`.
+Unnamed documents are also recognized as command files if they start with line `# delphyne-command`, possibly following other YAML comments.
+Commands can emit diagnostics and intermediate status updates, output a stream of partial results and be safely interrupted.
+The Delphyne extension provides editor support for these features, via its `Task View`.
+Commands can also be run from the [Delphyne CLI][delphyne.__main__.DelphyneCLI], which is useful for specifying test suites or launching a large number of commands.

-Many interactions with Delphyne can be performed by executing **commands**.
-A command can be invoked via a YAML file specifying its name and arguments, starting with header `# delphyne-command`.
-A standard command is the `run_strategy` command that can be used to run an oracular program by specifying a strategy along with a policy (demonstrations are automatically extracted from the files listed in [delphyne.yaml](#config)).
+A standard command is [`run_strategy`][delphyne.stdlib.commands.run_strategy.run_strategy], which can be used to run an oracular program by specifying a strategy along with a policy (demonstrations are automatically extracted from the files listed in [delphyne.yaml](#config)).
 To create a new tab with a template for invoking the `run_strategy` command, you can use `Delphyne: Run Strategy` from the VSCode command palette.

 <details>
 <summary>A Command Example</summary>